kornerr/ios-sample-custom-scrolling/README.md

 ### `External/` files in use

 * `External/Scrolling.swift`
-    * accept tracked `UIView`
+    * accepts tracked `UIView`
-    * install `UIPanGestureRecognizer` to the tracked view
+    * installs `UIPanGestureRecognizer` to the tracked view
-    * report vertical scrolling delta and velocity
+    * reports vertical scrolling delta and velocity
 * `External/ScrollingBounds.swift`
     * has viewport and content concepts
     * restricts scrolling to make content stays inside viewport